-Changes to taxi and hire car regulations
+Reforms to the taxi and hire car industry

 The Victorian Government is introducing Australia's first fully open and competitive commercial passenger vehicle regulatory model, which will put passengers first.